Frequently Asked Questions

 To help ensure accurate test results in your patients, use this 1-mg DST Patient Tool that provides directions and guidance on what to expect with screening.

-No, a patient with elevated post-DST cortisol levels and normal UFC results may still have an adrenal source of excess cortisol secretion.
-In patients suspected of having an adrenal adenoma, UFC results are often normal and cannot be used to confirm a diagnosis.1
+No, a person with elevated post-DST cortisol levels and normal UFC results may still have an adrenal source of excess cortisol secretion.
+In people suspected of having an adrenal adenoma, UFC results are often normal and cannot be used to confirm a diagnosis.6

 The Endocrine Society Guidelines recommend the use of a 1-mg DST or LNSC over a UFC test.4 Diagnostic tests should be used in combination with a high degree of clinical suspicion to reduce the likelihood of false positive results.